 3) This is what the model looks like in game under various lighting conditions.

-4)Now I want to introduce glowing effect method by combining fullbright with Additive flag.
+4) Now I want to introduce glowing effect method by combining fullbright with Additive flag.
 In this example I have made a glowing texture version of the ATM keypad.
-The keypad polygons are simply duplicated and set to the new texture.
+The keypad polygons are simply duplicated, made as their own separate object and set to the new texture.
+In this method to ensure separation and proper sorting this separate duplicate mesh will be exported as its own separate SMD.

 I know you are thinking "what about Z-fighting sorting errors due to the two planes occupying the same space?
 Shouldn't you move it out or use push from normal?".
-True, you can do this but turns out you can make the engine sort the additive plane overtop if the texture is below the regular keypad in the texture rollout order.
-This texture order can be verified in HLMV like so:

-5)Now you can see the glowing keypad and the texture order.
-Now see the model in game.
+5)Now see the model in game.

 7) Now see how it looks in game